AlexsLemonade/refinebio/README.md

 ```

 Or, look at a named log stream (with or without a wildcard.)
 For instance:
+(Unfortunately this feature seems to be broken at the moment: https://github.com/jorgebastida/awslogs/issues/158)

 ```bash
 awslogs get data-refinery-log-group-myusername-dev log-stream-api-nginx-access-* --watch